slavi-galabov/data-duplicator/readme.md

 # Description

-CodeIgniter library for duplicating data from same table or other table with same structure.
+CodeIgniter library for duplicating data from same table or other DB with same table name and structure.

 ## Purpose

-With this library you can easily copy settings or configurations from one user to other.
+With this library you can easily copy settings or configurations from one user to another.

 ## Example